You are here: Home Small Business and Local Government Assistance Resources Comparison of Tier II, TRI, and 112(r) Requirements

 • emergency response program

 How many reportable chemicals are on this threshold list?
-There are 356 chemicals on the Extremely Hazardous Substances list; however, 650,000 reportable hazardous substances are not on the list.
-There are 650 toxic chemicals and chemical categories.
+There are 355 chemicals on the EHS list; however, there is no set list of all reportable hazardous substances.
+There are 770 toxic chemicals and chemical categories.
 There are 77 acutely toxic substances and 63 flammable gases and volatile liquids.

-• 500 lb or the Threshold Planning Quantity (TQP), whichever is less, for 356 chemicals listed on the Extremely Hazardous Substances list
+• 500 lb or the threshold planning quantity, whichever is less, for 355 chemicals listed on the EHS list.

 Anhydrous Ammonia